Rice paddies in Sapa, Vietnam

 The charming old city of Hoi An is a UNESCO World Heritage Site and is many people’s favorite place in the country.

-Travelers love strolling around the quaint streets of Hoi An and learning about its ancient history.
+It's home to streets lined with historical sites, temples, lovely local markets, a river, and various beaches.
+Travelers love strolling around the quaint streets of Hoi An and learning about the history of this ancient town.

 Ho Chi Minh City

-9. Ho Chi Minh
+Opera House in Ho Chi Minh City

-That being said, there’s a historical side to Ho Chi Minh city too.
+That being said, there's a historical side to Ho Chi Minh City, too.
+It's the best place to learn about the Vietnam War.

 Mekong Delta